tomasgomes/quantification_nextflow/README.md

  - `instructions_Amex_transcriptome.txt` - (older) instructions on how to format the axolotl transcriptome to fit with kallisto, as well as overall use of the pipeline
  - `nextflowenv.yaml` - conda environment used to run the pipeline
  - `kallisto_batch.txt` - example batch file for Smart-seq2
  - `barcode_whitelists/` - several files with barcode whitelists vor various 10x protocols (compressed)
+ - `axolotl_genome_cut.config` - a config file to index the axolotl (cut) genome for cellranger-ARC